johnwesleyquintero/wesai-np/README.md

 - **Favorites:** Mark important notes as favorites for quick and easy access.

 ### AI-Powered by Google Gemini
+- **Multimodal Input:** Provide visual context to the AI by attaching images to your prompts in any assistant mode via drag-and-drop or a file picker.
+The AI analyzes the image alongside your text for more accurate and relevant responses.
 - **Multi-Mode AI Assistant:** The core of the application is a versatile AI assistant with three distinct modes for different tasks:
     - **Knowledge Assistant:** Engage in a conversation with your notes.
-Ask complex questions and receive synthesized answers with direct links to the source notes for verification.
+Ask complex questions about your text and images and receive synthesized answers with direct links to the source notes for verification.
     - **Service Responder:** Transform your notes into an operational playbook.
-Paste a customer inquiry, and the AI will use your knowledge base to draft a professional, empathetic, and platform-compliant response.
-It's specifically trained to avoid direct links, protecting your third-party marketplace accounts.
+Paste a customer inquiry (including images of products or issues), and the AI will use your knowledge base to draft a professional, empathetic, and platform-compliant response.
     - **General Assistant:** Your creative and strategic partner.
 Use this mode for brainstorming, drafting content, and asking general questions.
-It maintains a continuous conversational memory, allowing for natural follow-up questions.
+It can now access and reference your entire knowledge base (text and images) to provide deeply contextual answers while maintaining a continuous conversational memory.
 - **Semantic Search:** Go beyond simple keyword matching to find notes based on their conceptual meaning and context.
 - **Inline AI Assistant:** Select any text in the editor to:
     - Fix spelling and grammar.